improved retrieval workflow v01#

 • slk_helpers group_files_by_tape / slk_helpers gfbt

-The slk_helpers retrieve command copies only files from the cache to the user and the slk_helpers recall command only copies files from the tape to the cache.
-Thus, if a file should be retrieved from tape to the Lustre filesystem, the user has to run slk_helper recall, first, and, afterwards, slk_helpers retrieve.
+The slk_helpers retrieve command copies only files from the cache to the user and starts no recall job in StrongLink.
+The latter is done by slk retrieve.
+If a file should be retrieved from tape to the Lustre filesystem, the user has to run slk_helper recall, first, and, afterwards, slk_helpers retrieve.
 On the first look, this might make retrievals more complicated in contrast to using the old slk retrieve.
 However, as will explained below, these new commands can be used much easier in automated workflows.

 new scripts#